This is an interesting chapter, especially if viewed in the context of modern-day corporate society, in which many of us make a living.

 Epictetus cuts right to the chase.
 The only real power is the power of controlling our desires and aversions and our impulse control; in short, self-discipline (see verses 2-4).

 And how should we view authority figures at work and in government?
 We ought give them attention like we give our dishes or pets attention.
 It is a necessity that has to be done; we do what we need to do, but nothing else.
 The dishes are dirty, we wash them.
 The horse needs to be groomed; we groom it.
 There is no need to bow or show deferential treatment to them.
+I think we can observe protocol if warranted, but we must be very wary of thinking they have more power or authority than us.

 But those managers and bosses can fire you!
 They can cut your pay!
 Good point; then I'll watch out for them and perform my own due diligence like I would with anti-virus shots.
 I'll do what I must for my own self-care, but I don't have to make my whole life dependent on them.
 Soon, they will be retired, they will forget about you - they'll be golfing, going on vacations, put into a retirement home and soon, dead.